 My friend and I chatted a bit longer.
 I got my new boarding pass with an aisle seat.
 Boarding started.
 I said good bye to my friend and got in the line.
 I waved as I started out the door.

-Why or why, I thought halfway down the aisle, didn’t I get her name and contact.
+Why, oh why, I thought halfway down the boarding ramp, didn’t I get her name and contact info.
 What a lovely friendship we might have had.